-photo manipulation & text by nacrowe
+photo & text by nacrowe

 i remember my cousin (an EXPERIENCED AUDIO ENGINEER) and i were recording this superbly TALENTED BRONX RAPPER, whose name i wont mention, when i became aware of TEKASHI 69, this BROOKLYN-born hispanic RAPPER who had recently blown up with the help of his POPULAR "GUMMO" music video. i remember being really CONFUSED about it all since our dude was pretty LOW-KEY, DISCRETE and UNASSUMING about his GANG AFFILIATIONS and even the PRISON TIME he served, instead being all about the current business at hand of WRITING the most CLEVER shit possible and performing it flawlessly during sessions. i'm talking SOPHISTICATED INTERNAL RHYME SCHEMES, OBSCURE CULINARY REFERENCES and GENERAL bending-of-the-english-language-to-his-will in the PROUD TRADITION of RAKIM, NAS, LIL WAYNE, early JAY-Z and the like. in my mind, TEKASHI 69 was the ANTI-POLAR opposite. his LYRICS were TRASH, his FLOW was LAUGHABLE, he looked like a COMPLETE CLOWN (literally) and seemingly had NO CHARISMA. the piece i was missing regarding his MASSIVE success was his PRETERNATURAL ability as a MARKETER, INFLUENCER and INTERNET TROLL via SOCIAL MEDIA, where being OUTRAGEOUS and CONTROVERSIAL is more IMPORTANT to gaining a following than being REMARKABLE or particularly GIFTED.